KnightFaith/KnightFaith/README.md

 - 👋 Hi, I’m @KnightFaith
 - I'm a simple 4th year student trying to survive in the Wild world of programming.
-- Currently having 3 project that i'm doing either for fun or to learn tech and make money, like all of us...
+- Currently i have no more project that i'm doing either for fun or to learn tech and make money, unlike all of you(hope that changes soon)...!
+- Instead I am now looking for a job !

 <!---